MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study1 exercise 1 to 8.md

 25. Select Yes in the **Number sequence No**. field.

-26. In the **Number sequence code** field, choose any number sequence of your choice
+26. In the **Number sequence code** field, accept the default number sequence.

 27. Select Yes in the **Only for inventory transactions** field.